-The SNC Tahoe Business Speaker Series brings a variety of entrepreneurs, corporate CEOs, and other business leaders to our campus to share their experience and expertise on entrepreneurism and business.
-The series reinforces the college’s commitment to professional preparedness with exciting opportunities for SNC students, alumni, and the local community to learn from experienced, successful business practitioners.
+The SNC Tahoe Business Speaker Series brings entrepreneurs, corporate CEOs, and other business leaders to our campus to share their insight and expertise.
+The series supports the college’s commitment to professional preparedness with exciting opportunities for SNC students, alumni, and the local community to learn from experienced, successful business practitioners.

 Location: TCES Tahoe Center for Environmental Science) Rm 139 / 141, on the SNC Tahoe campus in Incline Village.

 Bringing science to bear on societal issues, from local to global.